Pantabangan: Etymology

 Pantabangan (Pantabanganan in early 18th century), may have come from the Ilongot root word sabangan or sabanganan ("junction of water streams").
-Toponyms in the area are also from Ilongot, like Caanaoan, Puncan, Cadanglaan (now Carranglan), Kabaritan (now San Jose City) and others.
+Toponyms in the area are also from Ilongot, like Caanaoan, Puncan, Cadanglaan (now Carranglan), Kabaritan (now San Jose) and others.
 Bungamong (Bongabon) and Cadanglaan were formerly sitios of Pantabangan, while Kabaritan was also part of the modern town.

 History

+Early history

 In the early 16th and 17th centuries, the Id-dules (Aetas or Baluga) and Egongots (Bugkalot) inhabited the southern Sierra Madre and Caraballo Mountains.

+Establishment

 Pantabangan was founded on November 30, 1645, by Fr.
 Juan Alonzo de Abarca, an Augustinian priest with the 29th Spanish mission in the Philippines.
 The village grew into a settlement and was officially included in the map of the Philippines in 1747.
 In 1900, Pantabangan formally became a town.

+World War II

-At outbreak of the Second World War in the Pacific Theatre, the invading troops of the Empire of Japan occupied Pantabangan in 1942.
-During Allied Liberation three years later, the combined military forces of the Philippine Commonwealth Army, the Philippine Constabulary, the United States Army and the U.S. Army Air Forces recaptured the town and defeated Japanese soldiers in the Battle of Pantabangan.
+At outbreak of the Second World War in the Pacific Theatre, the invading Japanese troops of occupied Pantabangan in 1942.
+During Liberation three years later, the combined military forces of the Philippine Commonwealth Army, the Philippine Constabulary, the United States Army and the U.S. Army Air Forces recaptured the town and defeated Japanese soldiers in the Battle of Pantabangan.

+Postwar era

 In 1950, Sitio Lublub was converted into a barrio in the municipality upon excision from Barrio Marikit.
 Lublub was then absorbed into Alfonso Castañeda in Nueva Vizcaya upon the latter's creation in 1979.

+During the Marcos dictatorship

+The beginning months of the 1970s had marked a period of turmoil and change in the Philippines, as well as in Pantabangan.
+During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
+This caused the Philippine economy to take a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which led to a period of economic difficulty and a significant rise of social unrest.

+With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
+This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
+This included student activists Fortunato "Toto" Camus and Manuel "Sonny" Hizon Jr., who were killed by Marcos' soldiers in Pantabangan on June 17, 1976.
+Both of them have since been honored at the Philippines' Bantayog ng mga Bayani as martyrs of the democratic resistance against authoritarianism.